BlockchainLabsNZ/Back-to-Earth-audit/audit-report.md

 ## Findings
 #### Minor
  - Latest version of solidity compiler is recommended
- - `burn` `transfer` and `burnFrom` functions accept a value of 0 tokens, which is not correct as this will spend gas on a transaction that does not alter the state
+ - `burn` `transfer` and `burnFrom` functions accept a value of 0 tokens, which is not correct as this will spend gas on a transaction that does not alter the state (First addressed in #3 and again in #5)
  - ERC20 spec correctness
-  - `transfer` should return boolean true/false
+  - `transfer` should return boolean true/false (Addressed in #4)
-  - `Approval` event, which is triggered when `approve` is called: `event Approval(address indexed _owner, address indexed _spender, uint256 _value)`
+  - `Approval` event, which is triggered when `approve` is called: `event Approval(address indexed _owner, address indexed _spender, uint256 _value)` (Addressed in #4)
- - `mintToken` emmits the `Transfer` event twice, this can be simplifed to `Transfer(0, target, mintedAmount);`
+ - `mintToken` emmits the `Transfer` event twice, this can be simplifed to `Transfer(0, target, mintedAmount);` (Addressed in #5)
- - `throw`ing will consum all gas, consider returning in some cases to preserve the users gas
+ - `throw`ing will consum all gas, consider returning in some cases to preserve the users gas (Addressed in #5)

 #### Moderate
- - `burn` function doesn’t check whether the address is frozen, therefore it is possible to ‘melt’ the frozen tokens and thereby decrease the total supply
+ - `burn` function doesn’t check whether the address is frozen, therefore it is possible to ‘melt’ the frozen tokens and thereby decrease the total supply (Addressed in #4)
- - `mintToken` isn't checking for overflows
+ - `mintToken` isn't checking for overflows (Addressed in #5)

 #### Major
  - `burnFrom` never decreases the allowance amount, this would allow someone with an allowance to burn all tokens belonging to that token holder.
+(Addressed in #3)
- - `burnFrom` should only be callable by the contract owner, otherwise anyone with an `allowance` from a token holder could `burnFrom` instead of `transferFrom` thereby decreasing the `totalSupply`
+ - `burnFrom` should only be callable by the contract owner, otherwise anyone with an `allowance` from a token holder could `burnFrom` instead of `transferFrom` thereby decreasing the `totalSupply` (Addressed in #3)

 #### Critical